rootx90/Cyber-Security-Notes/01-CEH-notes/01-Module/06_lecture-M1.md

 - A HTML response is a packet - which means providing Permission to access the website/content <br>Includes GET/POST , Headers & Body (complete program of that page)
 - Q : A HTML response is a packet providing Permission to access the website/content ? - is this statement correct ? <br>Ans : this statement - means whenever a website reply then no permission asked to access it<br>No cuz , whenever u ask sensitive page/info then the website will not allow & it'll stop u from access it <br>- so , response doesn't mean that in reply , always u'll get the website , sometimes website will not allow u to access those info <br>- so "not allowing to access" also kinda response from the website

-### Types of HTTP Request Methods ?
+### Types of HTTP Request Methods - to send the data
 - so we'll see about those methods/way during transferring/sending the data
-- Method : means a way/तरीका to send something <br>Eg : to share info , u have 3 ways/methods : via call OR sms OR whatsapp message <br>- so we have 3 ways/methods - so any of them we can use to send the data
+- Q : define Method <br>Ans : means a way/तरीका to send something <br>Eg : to share info , u have 3 ways/methods : via call OR sms OR whatsapp message <br>- so we have 3 ways/methods - so any of them we can use to send the data
 - HTTP Request Methods
 	- Pic 1 : <br><img src="../notes-pics/01-Module/06_lecture/06_lecture-1-M1.jpg" alt="Pic 1" width="600"/>
 	- Pic 2 : <br><img src="../notes-pics/01-Module/06_lecture/06_lecture-2-M1.jpg" alt="Pic 1" width="600"/>